Family Tree Gift Experience: Research Day

 - Contact us before you order if you are not sure.

-- The Gift Recipient will need to prepare a Research Plan (see below) for this experience so the genealogist can advise them properly and find suitable records.
+- The Gift Recipient should prepare a Research Plan (see below) for this experience so the genealogist can advise them properly and find suitable records.

 Help for Gift Recipients Who Are Stuck With Their Research